-In this report, you’ll see he’s made a small amount from selling ebooks and course, but the majority is made through affiliate sales.
+In this report, you’ll see he’s made a small amount from selling ebooks and courses, but the majority is made through affiliate sales.
 You’ll also be able to see how much he earns each month, and which affiliate programs make him the most money.

-Not only is he providing great content, he also has an audience that has followed his journey.
+Not only is he providing great content, but he also has an audience that has followed his journey.
 His transparency inspires his audience and in return, they use his affiliate links.

 A lot of affiliate marketers hide a lot of things.
 Patt Flynn’s blog is proof that an audience can appreciate transparency and honesty.